The Numerics of VMEC++: Inverse Coordinate Transform

-However, in order to find $s$ and $\theta$, a non-linear optimization has to be carried out in order to find those values of $s$ and $\theta$ for which the forward coordinate transformation in \eqn{fwd_r} and \eqn{fwd_z} yields the desired values of $R$ and $Z$.
+A Newton-type iteration algorithm is employed in this context~\cite{attenberger_1987}.
 For brevity, we consider in the following only $R(s,\theta)$ and $Z(s,\theta)$.
-A Taylor expansion can be used to approximate $R$ and $Z$ around $s^{(k)}$ and $\theta^{(k)}$ in the $k$-th iteration:
+A Taylor expansion can be used to approximate $R_0$ and $Z_0$ around $s^{(k)}$ and $\theta^{(k)}$ in the $k$-th iteration:

 The following abbreviations are introduced:

 and equivalently for $Z$.
 If the Taylor expansions in \eqn{approx_r} and \eqn{approx_z} are terminated after the shown terms, these expressions form a rank-2 linear system of equations: